evantao96/evantao96/README.md

 ## Hi, I am Evan Tao ##

-I studied computer science at UPenn and currently teach AP Computer Science at a small high school in East Harlem.
+I studied computer science at UPenn and currently teach AP Computer Science at a high school in NYC.

 Computer science education is one of my interests, but I also enjoy working with databases, networked systems, machine learning and computer vision.
 Currently, I am working on visualizing a large-scale network of NBA players.